ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

    <!--#/istutorial#-->

-2. Copy the URL from the `application create` output and open it in a browser to see an output similar to this
+2. Copy the URL from the `application create` output and open it in a browser to see an output similar to this:
    ![Frontend is running](images/solution54-code-engine/frontend-501.png)

    Run `ibmcloud code-engine application get -n frontend` command to see the details of the application.
 You should see details like the ID, project information, age of the application, the URL to access the application, a Console URL to access your application configuration, Image, Resource allocation, and various revisions, conditions and runtime for your application.
 Since you only have one revision, you should see that 100% of the traffic is going to the latest revision.
 You can also check the number of instances and their status.